-Below $30 h^{-1}$Mpc large masses show a steeper scale dependence for $\Delta b_M(x,\fNL)$.
-At very large distance, $x > 100 h^{-1}$Mpc, the oscillations seen in Figs.~\ref{figbiasr} and \ref{figDeltabiasr} are due to the baryon acoustic oscillation.
-Indeed, since the halo correlation is not exactly proportional to $\sigma^2_{0,0}(x)$, even in the Gaussian case and in the linear regime (for instance it involves the smoothing scale $q$, see Eq.(\ref{xiMlin})), the baryon oscillations seen in the halo and matter two-point correlations are not exactly proportional.
+Below $30 h^{-1}$Mpc higher masses show steeper scale dependence for $\Delta b_M(x,\fNL)$.
+At very large distance, $x > 100 h^{-1}$Mpc, the oscillations seen in Figs.~\ref{figbiasr} and \ref{figDeltabiasr} are caused by the baryon acoustic oscillation.
+Indeed, the baryon oscillations seen in the halo and matter two-point correlations are not exactly proportional, since the halo correlation is not exactly proportional to $\sigma^2_{0,0}(x)$, even in the Gaussian case and in the linear regime (for instance it involves the smoothing scale $q$, see Eq.(\ref{xiMlin})).
 This yields the non-monotonic behavior seen in Figs.~\ref{figbiasr} and \ref{figDeltabiasr} around $100 h^{-1}$Mpc.
 For the same reason, the halo and matter correlations do not exactly vanish at the same distance, which gives rise to the divergent spike at $\sim 120 h^{-1}$ Mpc.
-These features simply mean that at these scales it is no longer useful to work with the bias $b_M$, which only makes sense if the halo and matter correlations are roughly proportional.
-In this range, where the correlations show some oscillations and change sign it is no longer a good approximation to write the halo correlation in terms of the matter correlation multiplied by some slowly varying bias factor.
-Then, one rather needs to directly study the halo and matter correlations themselves.
+These features simply mean that it is no longer useful to work with the bias $b_M$ on these scales, which only makes sense if the halo and matter correlations are roughly proportional.
+In this range, where the correlations show some oscillations and change sign, it is no longer a good approximation to write the halo correlation in terms of the matter correlation multiplied by some slowly varying bias factor.
+Then, one instead needs to directly study the halo and matter correlations themselves.